SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 Other `highway` values are calculated from a combination of OSM tags, such as `highway`, `surface`, `designation` (a number of UK legal classifications), `width` among others.
 These are all written out at vector zoom 12:

 * `unpaved`.
 Used for `unclassified` highways with an unpaved `surface` (values such as `gravel`).
+* `gooducrwide`.
+Used for service roads, tracks or paths >= 2m wide with a designation of "unclassified county roads" or similar, with a "good" surface.
 * `ucrwide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "unclassified county roads" or similar.
+* `gooducrnarrow`.
+Used for service roads, tracks or paths < 2m wide with a designation of "unclassified county roads" or similar, with a "good" surface.
 * `ucrnarrow`.
 Used for service roads, tracks or paths < 2m wide with a designation of "unclassified county roads" or similar.
 * `goodboatwide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "byway open to all traffic" or similar, with a "good" surface.
 * `boatwide`.
 Used for service roads, tracks or paths >= 2m wide with a designation of "byway open to all traffic" or similar.